-In addition, the DCS-5300G supports a variety of protocols including FTP, SMTP, NTP, and HTTP.
-The camera also supports UPnP $^{\text{TM}}$ and DDNS.
+Supporting TCP/IP networking, SMTP e-mail, HTTP and other Internet related protocols, the DCS-3220 can be integrated easily into other Internet/Intranet applications because of its standards-based features.
+The camera also supports UPnP[TM] and DDNS.
 DDNS allows the camera to use an easier to remember naming format rather than an IP address.
-UPnP $^{\text{TM}}$ will allow users of Windows XP and Me to install the camera using Plug-and-Play technology.
+UPnP[TM] will allow users of Windows XP and Me to install the camera using Plug-and-Play technology.